intarchboard/proposed-program-resilience/README.md

 We're mostly interested in sense#2.

 Resilience is a desirable feature for Internet technologies and the deployed Internet.
+Many IETF technologies have been designed with resiliency as a core feature, often through a distributed architecture (e.g. BGP, DNS, SMTP).
 However, there can be cases where implementations or deployments of IETF-defined protocols create challenges to Internet resilience.
 For example, if one implementation dominates to the extent that bugs or vulnerabilities in that implementation could create significant effects, or if a small number of